julsraemy/GenIIIF/README.md

 3. Collection of manifests
 4. Collection of collections (top-level collection)

+For each use case, [fixtures](fixtures/fixtures.md) and [templates](templates/templates.md) will be generated.

-### Methods
+### Method
-Several methods will be conceived to create IIIF-compliant resources:

-- Extraction from a CSV
-- Filling out a form on a minimalist graphical user interface (GUI)
+The conceived method to create IIIF-compliant resources is to create a form on a minimalist graphical user interface (GUI) that end users would have to fill out.

+Another alternative methods that could be created is to extract the metadata from a CSV or a database.

 ### Usage of Gen IIIF
+TBD

+#### Dependencies
+TBD

+#### Steps
+TBD

+#### Examples
 TBD

 ## References